 Then, I suddenly found myself facing unemployment when my boss decided to retire rather than run for reelection.
 My initial dismay soon gave way to relief at the chance to finally take the leap into the unknown and do what I’d always said I wanted to do.

-I spent my first year on the road, living out of my truck and hiking and climbing across the American West.
-My planned year-long sabbatical turned into an ongoing journey as I discovered new ways to sustain my lifestyle thanks to freelancing and other online endeavors, and then embarked on even bigger and more ambitious journeys.
+I spent my first year on the road, living out of my truck and hiking and climbing during a west coast USA road trip.
+My planned year-long sabbatical turned into an ongoing journey as I discovered new ways to sustain my lifestyle thanks to freelancing and other online endeavors and then embarked on even bigger and more ambitious journeys.

 Read More: How I Afford to Travel Endlessly

-More and more, people are getting fed up with the traditional advice in life to work, work, work, consume, consumer, consume.
-The Dirtbag Way offers up an alternative lifestyle that embraces simplicity and freedom.
+More and more, people are getting fed up with the traditional advice in life to work, work, work, consume, consume, consume.
+The Dirtbag Way offers up an alternative lifestyle that embraces simplicity and freedom over the rat race.

 Of course, the life of a dirtbag isn’t always easy or without struggle… Nothing ever is.
-But for some people the choice is obvious when that fork in the road presents itself to them and they see that road less traveled by.
+But for some people, the choice is obvious when that fork in the road presents itself to them and they see that road less traveled.

 The bottom line is you don’t have to follow the traditional script for life, and the alternative isn’t as hard as you think it may be.